jtempest/float_eq-rs/book/src/background/float_comparison_algorithms.md

 - `rmax`: the larger magnitude (aka `rel` for legacy reasons)
 - `rmin`: the smaller magnitude

-If you are checking for equality versus an expected normal floating point value, you may wish to calculate the error margin based on that value, so using `r1st` or `r2nd` will allow you to select it.

-If you are generally testing two values for equality and know they are both normal floating point values, then `rmax` is a good general algorithm to start with.
-If either number may also be subnormal or close to zero, or may have had its error amplified by how it was calculated, then you may wish to combine a relative check with an absolute tolerance check.
-Note that an implicit absolute tolerance check is not included by default.
+If you are checking for equality versus an expected normal floating point value then you may wish to calculate the tolerance based on that value and so using `r1st` or `r2nd` will allow you to select it.
+If you are generally testing two normal floating point values then `rmax` is a good general choice.
+If either number may also be subnormal or close to zero, then you may need to calculate a tolerance based on an intermediate value for an absolute tolerance check instead.

 Choice of `tol` will depend on the tolerances inherent in the specific mathematical function or algorithm you have implemented.
-Note that a tolerance of `n * f32::EPSILON` will test that a value is within `n` representable values of another.
+Note that a tolerance of `n * EPSILON` (e.g. `f32::EPSILON`) will test that two expressions are within `n` representable values of another.
 However, you should be aware that the errors inherent in your inputs and calculations are likely to be much greater than the small rounding errors this form would imply.

 ## Units in the Last Place (ULPs) comparison